 Values before 2002 were calculated using another method.
-In line with the CQ, Act, average emissions should have been reduced to 130 g/km by 2015, which has not happened.
+In line with the CO2 Act, average emissions should have been reduced to 130 g/km by 2015, which has not happened.
 The new aim from 2020 is 95 g/km.
-Source: SFOE © FSO 2019 According to test-bench measurements, average CO2 emissions from new passenger cars fell between 1996 and 2018 by 36% and in 2018 were 138 g per kilometre.
-However, the CO2 emissions from all passenger cars increased by 5.5% between 1996 and 2017.
+Source: SF0E © FS0 2020 According to test-bench measurements, average CO2 emissions from new passenger cars fell between 1996 and 2019 by 36% and in 2019 were 138 g per kilometre.
+However, the CO2 emissions from all passenger cars increased by 8.4% between 1996 and 2018.
 This difference is due to the inclusion of older passenger cars, the increase in traffic volume as well as the growing gap between test-bench measured CO2 emissions and those actually arising in road traffic.
 On average this gap was 13% in 2005.
 By 2015 it had risen to 41%.
-Separately collected municipal waste (recycling) Collection rate

-A deposit can be introduced if the recycling rate of 75% stipulated in the Beverage Container Ordinance (BCO) is not achieved.
-Source: FOEN © FSO 2019 In 2017, 369 kg of waste from households and industry per person was collected separately and entered the recycling chain.
-This corresponds to approximately 53% of the total municipal waste.
+Separately collected municipal waste (recycling) Collection rate in the Beverage Container Ordinance (BCO) is not achieved.
+Source: FOEN © FSO 2020 In 2018, 369 kg of waste from households and industry per person was collected separately and entered the recycling chain.
+This corresponds to approximately 52% of the total municipal waste.
 Scrap paper, green waste and glass make up the largest quantities here.
 Consumption of organic products Share of private household expenditure on products with an organic label out of the total expenditure for food and drink

-Source: FSO - HBS © FSO 2019
+Source: FSO - HBS © FSO 2020

 Products that are produced in accordance with the ordinance on organic farming are labelled as organic.
 Among other things, the principles apply that no chemical-synthetic pesticides and no modified organisms are used and that livestock are kept according to specific regulations.
-In 2016, around 9% of the total expenditure on food and drink was spent on organic products.
+In 2017, nearly 10% of the total expenditure on food and drink was spent on organic products.

 Environmental behaviour in everyday life

 Share of population